 Freitas' plea deal is similar to dozens of others made in the Allied Veterans case.

 Prosecutors said Cuba and Freitas were linked to five Allied Veterans affiliates -- three in Duval County and two in Nassau -- and deposited $576,100 into an FOP Foundation account between Sept.
 4, 2009 and Dec.
-30, 2011, followed by $571,400 in withdrawals.
+30, 2011,

 The withdrawals were made every week or two, all in round amounts below $10,000.